Sinocrassula: Description

 Sinocrassula presents rosettes of thin fleshy triangular brown leaves.
-The plants are up to 20 cm height.
+The plants are up to height.

 They develop dense clumps.
 Sometimes, Sinocrassula shows monstrous forms.

-The inflorescence is a dense panicle up to 10–15 cm with whitish flowers and red-tipped petals.
+The inflorescence is a dense panicle up to with whitish flowers and red-tipped petals.

 Cultivation

 They need a well-drained soil, a sunny or lightly shaded exposure.
 They tolerate a more shaded location but grow less.
 They require moderate watering, with very little in winter.
 In a temperate climate, plants can be outside.

 Division of plants and pruning are the easiest ways of multiplication.
 Seeding is also possible.